thenexthub/Codira/docs/proposals/archive/MemoryAndConcurrencyModel.rst

 .. _MemoryAndConcurrencyModel:

-Swift Memory and Concurrency Model
+Codira Memory and Concurrency Model
 ==================================

-.. warning:: This is a very early design document discussing the features of a possible Swift concurrency model.
+.. warning:: This is a very early design document discussing the features of a possible Codira concurrency model.
 It should not be taken as a plan of record.

-The goal of this writeup is to provide a safe and efficient way to model, design, and implement concurrent applications in Swift.
-It is believed that it will completely eliminate data races and reduce deadlocks in swift apps, and will allow for important performance wins as well.
+The goal of this writeup is to provide a safe and efficient way to model, design, and implement concurrent applications in Codira.
+It is believed that it will completely eliminate data races and reduce deadlocks in Codira apps, and will allow for important performance wins as well.
 This happens by eliminating shared mutable data, locks, and the need for most atomic memory accesses.
 The model is quite different from what traditional unix folks are used to though. :-)

-As usual, Swift will eventually support unsafe constructs, so if it turns out that the model isn't strong enough for some particular use case, that coder can always fall back to the hunting for concurrency with arrows and bone knives instead of using the native language support.
+As usual, Codira will eventually support unsafe constructs, so if it turns out that the model isn't strong enough for some particular use case, that coder can always fall back to the hunting for concurrency with arrows and bone knives instead of using the native language support.
 Ideally this will never be